South Dakota Counseling License Requirements

 5. Submit a plan for supervision and accrue supervised experience.

 To become an LPC-MH, you must complete supervised clinical counseling experience.
 First, submit the plan of supervision with the $100 application fee.
-Once your plan is approved, you must accrue at least 2,000 hours of post-graduate supervised clinical experience and receive 100 hours of clinical supervision.
-Up to 1,000 hours of work experience and 50 hours of supervision can be carried forward from the supervised experience completed for the LPC license if the training was completed under an LPC-MH or clinical mental health supervisor.
+Once your plan is approved, you must accrue at least 2,000 hours of direct client contact experience and receive 100 hours of clinical supervision.
+Up to 1,000 hours of direct client contact experience and 50 hours of supervision can be carried forward from the supervised experience completed for the LPC license if the training was supervised by an LPC-MH.

-After completing the exam and experience requirements, you can apply for your LPC-MH license by submitting the application form with the $75 licensing fee.
+After completing the exam and experience requirements, you can apply for your LPC-MH license by submitting the application form with the $225 licensing fee (as of January 2023).
 You must display your license at your place of employment at all times.

 South Dakota does not have any reciprocity agreements with other states for counseling licensure.
-To become an LPC or LPC-MH in South Dakota, the requirements in your licensing state must be substantially similar to those established by the Board in South Dakota.
-You must provide documentation of any licenses held in the past five years and proof of an active license, defined as 1,500 hours of counseling work experience, in the past three years.
-For LPC licensure, you must submit the LPC licensure by endorsement application form, proof of education, and NCE exam results.
-For LPC-MH licensure, you must submit an application for LPC-MH licensure by endorsement, transcripts, and passing scores on the NCE and NCMHCE exams.
-Licensure by endorsement applicants must pay the $100 endorsement application fee and $100 licensing fee as of October 2019.
+To become an LPC or LPC-MH in the state, the requirements in your licensing state must be substantially similar to those established by the Board in South Dakota.
+You must provide verification of an active license at the highest level of independent practice for at least three years.
+For LPC or LPC-MH licensure, you must submit the licensure by endorsement application form, exam results (NCE for LPC; NCE and NCMHCE for LPC-MH).
+Licensure by endorsement applicants must pay the $100 endorsement application fee and $225 licensing fee as of January 2023.

-Licenses expire on December 31 and must be renewed biennially in odd-numbered years.
-The renewal fee is $100 as of October 2019.
+Licenses must be renewed by November 30 of even-numbered years.
+The renewal fee is $225 as of January 2023.
 Licensees must complete 40 hours of continuing education (CE) during each renewal period, including at least four hours of professional ethics training.
 CE activities can be completed through pre-approved providers or by submitting a request for approval form in advance.

 Additional Counseling Careers and Licenses in South Dakota